NEW ZEALAND - The South Island 10, 13, or 16 days

 • Glenorchy is a charming town with clear lakes, red beech forests, open plains and tall mountains.

-Photographers can shoot Lake Wakatipu’s blue water and the Remarkables.
-The drive from
+Photographers can capture Lake Wakatipu’s blue water and the Remarkables.

 • Kayaking, horseback riding and day walks are common activities in the Glenorchy mountain valley.